 Men’s Casual Shirts

 While the classic button down dress shirt remained a staple in a ’30s man’s everyday wardrobe, a new casual shirt started to make headlines.
 The Polo shirt came into vogue, and they haven’t left the fashion world since.
-The ’30s versions could be an open V neck, zip up, corded lace up or single button with keyhole (The Prince of Wales style) as well as multi-button traditional.
+The ’30s versions could be an open V neck, zip up, corded lace up or single button with keyhole (Prince of Wales style) as well as multi-button traditional.
 A few polo styles experimented with the crew neck collar while many adopted the long and pointy spearpoint collar.
 Textures could be heavy knits, mesh weaves, “dishrag” cotton, peasant linen, ribbed cotton, terry cloth and other textured knits.

-Sleeves and collar could be contrasting colors and textures, banded or open.
+Sleeves and collars could be contrasting colors and textures, banded or open.
 A single chest pocket was common, as were pocketless polo shirts.
 Colors were usually solid natural hues but many came in stripes, diamond patterns, or two-tone combinations such as the yellow and brown below.
 For collared button-up models, a tie could be worn with a sport coat for a semi-formal occasion.

 The Gaucho style short or long sleeve pullover shirt was made of linen or slubbed cotton, inspired by traditional shirts in South America.
 It featured loops rather than button holes, a wide fold out collar, ribbed cuffs, and a banded hem.
 It was to become extremely popular in the 1940s and 1950s.
-The 1930s version was sometimes called sports blouse.
+The 1930s version was sometimes called a sports blouse.

 In 1936, the Guayabera shirt was copied from those worn by sugar planters in Cuba and brought to America.
 It was made of linen in natural beige, dark navy blue, brown, and yellow.
 This style of shirt is easy to find today and very comfortable in hot climates.

-Another similar shirt jacket is the Cuban jacket which had four oversized pleated shirt pockets, wide collar, and a long sack fit.
+Another similar shirt jacket is the Cuban jacket, which had four oversized pleated shirt pockets, wide collar, and a long sack fit.
 It and most casual shirts or shirt-jackets were paired with a silk scarf tied like a neck bandana or wrapped and stuffed inside the shirt like a cravat.
 The pop of bright scarf contrasted well with plain colored shirts.
 Here are a few ways to tie a neck scarf.

 Inspired by striped fishermen’s shirts on the French Riviera, the first T-shirt was born.
 Made of soft Egyptian cotton with wide blue or red stripes and a boat neck, it was usually long sleeve or elbow length, sometimes with a contrasting crew neck.
 Movie stars like Leslie Howard were frequently seen sporting striped shirts and wide leg linen trousers.
 Sleeves were eventually shorted up into the shirt length.

-By the end of the decade the T-shirt was a weekend staple.
+By the end of the decade, the T-shirt was a weekend staple.
 White T-shirts were the most popular, sometimes with contrasting trim on the crew neckline, sleeves and breast pocket.
 Other color options were blue or yellow.

 In winter, men turned to button down solid or plaid two pocket shirts.
 Wool weather shirts were made of wool, cotton, suede cloth, corduroy, gabardine, flannel, and mixed blends.
 There were summer versions, too, made of light silk, linen, or cotton in long sleeves.
 When the weather was hot, sleeves were rolled up to the arm to make them “short” and the neck was left unbuttoned to the mid-sternum.

-Men could wear dressy shirts in the same fashion and often did.
+Men could wear dressy shirts in the same fashion, and often did.
 Casual dress shirts were more often patterned and in color.
 White based shirts were ideally worn for summer water sports such as sailing.
 Neckties were optional.

 Men’s Sweaters, Cardigans and Vests